 TACT has grown both in size and scope and there is now a national network of TACT offices in England, Wales and Scotland.
 The type of care offered to individuals is based primarily upon one thing; the best needs of the cared for child or young person.
 The whole ethos of TACT is based around ensuring the best quality of life for those in care.

-To this day our core remit is to provide high-quality, child-centred fostering and adoption services.
+To this day our core remit is to provide high-quality, child-centred fostering services.
 However, we also campaign on behalf of children in care, carers and families.

 1992 – Changes in children’s services provision